-- whether or not the candidate's principal place of residence (where the candidate is registered as a parliamentary elector) is/is not in the area (e.g. constituency) the candidate is seeking election for [Section 61(2)(ca) Local Electoral Act 2001]; and - each position the candidate is seeking election for (e.g. council and district health board) [Section 61(2)(cb) Local Electoral Act 2001].
+- whether or not the candidate's principal place of residence (where the candidate is registered as a parliamentary elector) is/is not in the area (e.g. constituency) the candidate is seeking election for [Section 61(2)(ca) Local Electoral Act 2001]; and - ii. each position the candidate is seeking election for.
+[Section 61(2)(cb) Local Electoral Act 2001]